 In conference play, Mulkey guided Baylor to a combined 23 Big 12 regular-season and tournament titles.

 A member of the 2020 Naismith Memorial Basketball Hall of Fame Class, Mulkey built Baylor into a national power, as they became just the third program in NCAA history to have at least three national titles to its credit when the Lady Bears beat Notre Dame, 82-81, on April 7, 2019.
 Mulkey’s other national championships at Baylor came in 2005 and 2012.
 Baylor’s NCAA title in 2005 was the first for a women’s sport in school history, and in 2012, she directed her team to the first 40-0 mark in NCAA history, capped off by a victory over Notre Dame in the championship game.

-Mulkey has been named National Coach of the Year eight times from various entities, and she was selected as the Big 12 Coach of the Year eight times.
+Mulkey has been named National Coach of the Year nine times from various entities, and she was selected as the Big 12 Coach of the Year eight times.
 She’s taken home the New York Athletic Club’s Winged Foot Award after each national championship as a head coach.